3 Nights in Berlin

 Day 15 - Departure Day

-Today, a driver will pick you up at your accommodation and bring you to the Krakow airport for your departing flight.
+Our driver will pick you up in from your accommodation and take you to Krakow Airport in plenty of time for your departing flight.

 Here are all the services provided as part of your complete vacation package.
 See what every JayWay trip includes.